xJeneKx/odapp/README.md

 Install node.js, clone the repository, then

 ### 1 step
-open package.json file and change name to name of the hub node
+If you want to use the database of another full node running on the same host (instead of syncing our own), open package.json file and change the package name to the name of that node (e.g. "obyte-hub", "obyte-relay", etc).

 ### 2 step
 ```sh